Simulating Diffusion Bridges with Score Matching: Implementation details

-For dimension $d=1$ and varying time horizon $T\in\{1,2,4,8\}$, we employed a time-discretization stepsize of $\delta t = 0.02$, $500$ optimization iterations, and $100$ sample paths per iteration.
+For dimension $d=1$ and varying either the time horizon $T\in\{1,2,4,8\}$ or the terminal state $x_T$, we employed a time-discretization stepsize of $\delta t = 0.02$, $500$ optimization iterations, and $100$ sample paths per iteration.
 For the case of $T=1$ and varying $d\in\{1,2,4,8\}$, we decreased the stepsize and increased the number of optimization iterations and the capacity of the neural network with dimension.